adamczapla/adamczapla.github.io/_posts/2025-01-31-compile-time-programming-in-c++new-possibilities-with-c++20-and-c++23.md

     > A literal type ensures that objects of this type can be evaluated at compile time, as long as all dependent expressions are `constexpr`.
     {: .prompt-info }

+[^3]: **Requirements for a class to be a `aggregate class`**

+    **What is allowed:**

+    * Public members
+    * User-declared destructor
+    * User-declared copy and move assignment operators
+    * Members can be "not literals"
+    * Public inheritance
+    * Protected or private static members

+    **What is not allowed:**

+    * Protected and private non-static members
+    * User-declared constructors
+    * Virtual destructor
+    * Virtual member functions
+    * Protected/private or virtual inheritance
+    * Inherited constructors (by using declaration)

+    **Restrictions for the base class:**

+    * Only public non-static members allowed OR
+    * Public constructor required for non-public non-static members